 Unfortunately, the ongoing foam price wars have been accompanied by a sharp increase in problem installations.
 It’s no exaggeration when I hear industry experts say that they’ve seen more foam quality problems in the last two years than they had in the preceding two decades.
 The following information is background to my experience with what is happening in the industry.

 So, what are the actual causes of foam problems?

 ASTM or other laboratory tests performed under standard conditions do not necessarily emulate conditions installers often experience on site.
-A hot summer day with black tar paper on the outside, the roof deck can reach temperatures of 180°.
-This condition will requires a different installation procedure than a 70° wall on the north side of the same house on the same day.
-Installers can’t rely solely on generalized information in Installer Manuals or in Product Data Sheets to know when to adjust their work to the changing conditions and locations in which they work.
-You have to understand what is behind the basic guidelines the manufacturer provides in order to adjust accordingly.
-For example, specify a minimum and maximum pass thickness, and some specify a maximum daily coverage.
-Knowing why the pass thickness is limited and when core temperature conditions will allow the next pass or a greater coverage depth, can prevent foam problems caused by a substrate that is too hot or an inappropriate pass thickness.
+On a hot summer day with black tar paper on the outside, the roof deck can reach temperatures as high as 180°.
+This condition will require a different installation procedure than a 70° wall on the north side of the same house on the same day.
+Installers can’t rely solely on generalized information in Installation Manuals or in Product Data Sheets to know when to adjust their work to the changing conditions and locations in which they work.
+They have to understand what is behind the basic guidelines the manufacturer provides in order to adjust accordingly.
+For example, some specify a minimum and maximum pass thickness, and some specify a maximum daily coverage.
+Knowing why the pass thickness is limited, and when core temperature conditions will allow the next pass or a greater coverage depth, can prevent foam problems caused by a substrate that is too hot or has an inappropriate pass thickness.
 Understanding what the core temperature threshold is, and being able to measure it, are critical in determining if a pass thicknesses is too great, or when core conditions allow for improved productivity.

 Foam Chemical Defects